jgilhutton/PyxieWPS/README.md

+# DISCLAMER: due to massive changes in debian distributions, including new Iproute2 and systemd, this script won't work anymore.
+In order fot it to work flawlessly, you'll need old net-tools installed in your system (ifconfig, arp, etc)

 # pyxiewps overview

 Pyxiewps is a wireless attack tool written in python that uses reaver, pixiewps and aircrack to retrieve the WPS pin of any vulnerable AP in seconds.